Soddo Gurage people: Other links and Modern period

-The Kistane also share long historical and ancestral ties with the Amhara, particularly of Shewa who share the same Orthodox Christian religious faith, several customs, and speak similar languages.
-This is further augmented as both belong to the South Ethio-Semitic language branch family and amongst the Gurage dialects and languages, the Kistane language is considered to be lexically closest to Amharic.
-Several clans of the Kistane are recorded to have been descended from Amharas, as well as Tigrayans who migrated to the area to escape Gragn's invasions and which are attested in their ancestral lineages (i.e. Fasil, Timhirtemeskel).
+The Kistane also share long historical and ancestral ties with the Amhara, particularly of Shewa, who share the same Orthodox Christian religious faith, several customs, and speak similar languages.
+This is further augmented as both belong to the South Ethio-Semitic language branch family and amongst the Gurage dialects, and varieties, the Kistane language is considered to be lexically closest to Amharic.
+Several clans of the Kistane are recorded to have been descended from Amharas, as well as Tigrayans who fled to escape Gragn's invasions and intermarried with the locals, which is attested by some of their patrilineages (i.e. Fasil, Timhirtemeskel, etc.).

 King Sahle Selassie of Shewa, himself also drawn into conflict with the Oromo, responded to a request of the leader and famed military commander of the Kistane, Woda Leliso for military help and an alliance against the Oromo who were growing increasingly aggressive and sent bands of Amhara riflemen to aid them By 1830, he gained the submission of the Kistane leaders Kero and Amino and incorporated them as a tributary state of Shewa, monikering himself as "King of the Gurage".
 When Menelik II, his grandson, sought to re-expand and conquer the rest of the southern parts of the country in the 1870s, the Kistane submitted peacefully.
 This allowed them to retain their local political autonomy and spared them from the depredations that other Gurage sub-groups and neighboring peoples who did rebel faced.
 They were able to live relatively more peacefully throughout the next few decades.
-However, several Oromo Baleabats (overlords), headed by Ras Gobana Dacce, still ruled over Kistane Gurages in many districts in Kistaneland by force, and many emigrated to various parts of Ethiopia as a result of the despoliation and shrinking of their homeland which they were confined in and became unable to sustain their population.
-It was when Addis Ababa was founded when many Kistane Gurages emigrated to the newly founded Addis Abeba, becoming the first pioneers of the Gurages to establish themselves in the new capital and greatly contributed to the labor work and construction in it.
+However, several Oromo Baleabats (overlords), headed by Ras Gobana Dacce, still ruled over Kistane Gurages in many districts in Kistaneland by force, and many emigrated to various parts of Ethiopia as a result of the despoliation and shrinking of their homeland, which they were confined in and became unable to sustain their population.

+Upon the foundation of Addis Ababa, many Kistane Gurages emigrated to the newly founded Addis Abeba, becoming the first pioneers of the Gurages to establish themselves in the new capital and greatly contributing to the labor work and construction in it.
 The Kistanes are regarded as the first among the Gurage to establish Merkato and replace the Arabs and Armenians as the dominant economic class.
 Amongst these, Memire Woldeyes, Molla Maru, Gulilat Woldeyes, and Zemzem Gerbie are known as the first entrepreneurs of Merkato who paved the way for Gurage entrepreneurism in Addis Ababa as popularly known today.
-Land-wise, Shewan aristocratic, and Kistane sources recite that Emperor Menelik granted the Kistane land in the district of Geja in Addis Abeba, being the first area where they historically settled and encouraged them to live there.
+Land-wise, Shewan aristocratic, and Kistane sources recite that Emperor Menelik granted the Kistane land in the district of Geja in Addis Abeba, being the first area where they historically settled, and encouraged them to live there.
+However, Kistane Gurages in the newly founded city faced several challenges, particularly from the Shewan aristocracy.
+After the death of Fitawrari Habte-Giyorgis, they were often harassed and targeted by aristocratic administrators such as Fitawrari Gebre and Fitawrari Endaylu, who attempted to steal their land and expel them.
+Many but not all of the aristocratic class resented the wealth the Gurage entrepreneurs obtained.
+The Kistane also were targeted for Leba-Shay, a thief-detecting system in which a young boy would be induced into a frenzy by a hallucinogenic drug, and would lead the police to the house of the thief.
+Many aristocratic officials intentionally led the leba-shay to Gurage homes specifically, regardless of their innocence or guilt.
+Several more challenges continued to persist until Emperor Haile Selassie put a stop to them.

 During the Fascist Italian Invasion of Ethiopia in 1935-1941, Kistane Gurages areas were the centre of heavy Arbegnoch resistance against the Italians, which themselves were consisted of many Kistane Arbegnoch, including Shaleqa Bekele Weya, Dejazmatch Gebremariam Gari, Merdasa Geda, and Lakech Demisew.
-The Battle of Gogetti, in which Dejazmatch Gebremariam Gari was killed and Ras Desta Damtew was forced to retreat following mustard gas deployment, was located in the district of Gogetti, which continued to serve as a basin for Arbegnoch resistance until Italy's final defeat in 1941.
+The Battle of Gogetti, in which Dejazmatch Gebremariam Gari was killed, and Ras Desta Damtew was forced to retreat following mustard gas deployment, was located in the district of Gogetti, which continued to serve as a basin for Arbegnoch resistance until Italy's final defeat in 1941.